First, though…a few questions to ask yourself.

 These Eriba caravanners have gone prettily retro with two striped canvas windbreaks.
 Note how low they are, though.
 Your feet might be less breezy but your hair will be blown away!
 Essential for the vintage vibe, though.
 Best we've found so far are the Blue Diamond ones with steel-tipped wooden poles.
 Lots of sizes and colours from around £45.

 A semi-private changing area for these campers (the half-naked woman is my 84-year-old mum just returned from swimming in the River Wharfe).
 Plastic/polythene fabric windbreaks are the cheapest and can actually be quite sturdy.
 The Trail windbreaks are around £10 for a four-pole, 7-foot stripy.

 There's both a four-pole (130x450) and a six-pole (130x750) version of this Royal Leisure windbreak.
 The viewing window is nice.
 The poles are steel and guylines and pegs included.
 It's not a quick set-up because the guylines are needed to keep everything stable, but reasonably light (3-4kg) and affordable (£27 and £40).

 For a three panel, four-pole option, the Eurotrail windbreak is fairly simple.
 Same set-up method of guyed poles.
 Nice window, but more expensive at £85.

 Amazon is a good source for a windbreak because it's so easy to return if it doesn't hold up.
-We've found good selections too at Springfield Camping and Go Outdoors.
+We've found good selections too at Go Outdoors.

 Identical to the VW one in construction, this seaside patterned windbreak has five wooden, plastic-tipped poles and is 120x390cm.
 Weighs around 2kg and costs about £15.
 Yello does lots of different patterns.
 Not optimum quality, but fun and easy to install.
 Jost hammer in the poles.